-- During this review, we take another look at all of the information about your case.
-We check to see if we were following all the rules when we set the date for ending the plan's coverage for services you were receiving. - We will use the "fast" deadlines rather than the standard deadlines for giving you the answer to this review.
+□ During this review, we take another look at all of the information about your case.
+We check to see if we were following all the rules when we set the date for ending the plan's coverage for services you were receiving.

-Step 3: We give you our decision within 72 hours after you ask for a "fast review" ("fast appeal").
+Step 3: We give you our decision within 72 hours after you ask for a "fast review".